Sales tips and techniques to find leads

 Combine timeless personal skills with strategic social engagement to convert more leads.
 The State of Sales in 2016 report from LinkedIn has data that shows just how important it is to engage with modern relationship selling.

-- Sales professionals purchase most of their time working with social selling and CRM tools, as they believe they deliver the highest value
+- Sales professionals spend most of their time working with social selling and CRM tools, as they believe they deliver the highest value

 - More than 70 percent of sales professionals use social selling and see relationship building tools as having the highest impact on revenue